KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1b-Framework_Application_List.md

 ## 1b.1 Computerized Modeling

 - **Framework Application**:
-  - **First-Person POV**: Used to model the internal state of the volume being simulated.
+  - **First-Person POV**: Used to model the internal state of the container being simulated.
-  - **Second-Person POV**: Used to model interactions with other volumes in the system.
+  - **Second-Person POV**: Used to model interactions with other containers in the system.
   - **Third-Person POV**: Used to describe the overall system behavior and degradation.

 - **Definition**: Theoretical simulations using computational tools to predict system behavior.